Glace Bay-Dominion

 Glace Bay-Dominion is a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.

 The Member of the Legislative Assembly since 2021 is John White of the Progressive Conservative Party of Nova Scotia.

 It was created in 1933 when the district of Cape Breton was divided into five electoral districts, one of which was named Cape Breton East.
 In 2001, the district name was changed to Glace Bay.
 In 2003, the district lost a small area at its southern tip to Cape Breton West.
-Following the 2019 redistribution, it gained the Dominion area from Cape Breton Centre and was re-named Glace Bay-Dominion.
+Following the 2019 redistribution, it gained the Dominion area from Cape Breton Centre and was renamed Glace Bay-Dominion.

 Geography

 The land area of Glace Bay-Dominion is 29 km2.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: